dsikar/arduino/arduino-zero/README.md

-Arduino Zero, the $1 Arduino.
+$1 Arduino programmer a.k.a RDNO Zero.
 ==============

-Welcome to yesterday.
-Introducing the new generation of has-beens, the Arduino Zero.
-This fingerprint size (depending on the size of your thumb) device provides the following features:
+This device provides the following features:

 * Ability to burn a bootloader to an Atmega328p SMD.
 * Ability to upload code to an Atmega328p SMD.
-* 5 output pins: PD0, PD1, D8, D9 and D10.
+* 5 output pins: D0, D1, D11, D12 and D13.

 To burn the bootloader and upload code, [follow these steps] (https://github.com/dsikar/arduino/tree/master/lcd-multinode-master-pidx3#notes-on-configuring-the-arduino-on-a-breadboard).